OpenAD Commands

 Perform a retrosynthesis route prediction on a molecule.

-List of molecules to exlude from the set of precursors, delimited with a period.exclude_substructures='<smiles>.<smiles>.<smiles>'
+• exclude_smiles='<smiles>.<smiles>.<smiles>' List of molecules to exclude from the set of precursors, delimited with a period.

 predict retrosynthesis 'BrCCc1cccc2c(Br)c3ccccc3cc12' using (max_steps=3)